jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

         Copy the elements between the selected indices to a child.
 Only one child chromosome is shown here.

 #.
-Copy elements from the other parent to the child in the order they appear, starting at the larger index
+Copy missing elements from the other parent to the child in the order they appear, starting at the larger index

     * Wrap to index 0 where necessary
     * Here, the copying would start at index 7, which contains the element 1